Ghaznavid campaigns in India: Battle of Peshawar (1001)

 In 1001, the Ghaznavid forces, led by Mahmud of Ghazni, achieved victory over the Hindu Shahi forces, commanded by Jayapala, near Peshawar.
 Consequently, Mahmud incorporated Peshawar and Punjab into his empire.
-Jayapala, the Hindu Shahi ruler, was taken prisoner and, was in the face of a humiliating defeat, he immolated himself.
+Jayapala, the Hindu Shahi ruler, was taken prisoner and was in the face of a humiliating defeat, he immolated himself.

+Siege of Bhatiya

 In 1004 CE, Mahmud invaded the Kingdom of Bhatia (Bhatiya) and defeated its ruler, Biji Rai (also known as Baji Rao).
 The battle raged on for three days, resulting in heavy casualties for Biji Rai's forces.
 Ultimately, Biji Rai was compelled to retreat into the forest.
 The city came under siege and was eventually conquered by Sultan Mahmud's army.
 Biji Rai was captured by the Ghaznavids but chose to take his own life.
 Mahmud amassed significant wealth from this battle, including 120 elephants.
 Mahmud returned to Ghazni after this campaign.

+First campaign of Multan

 In 1006, Mahmud led an expedition against Fateh Daud, the king of the Lodi dynasty of Multan.
 Daud had formed an alliance with Anandapala, the son of Jayapala, who had taken the throne after his father's death.
 Mahmud initially requested Anandapala to allow his army to pass through his territory, but Anandapala, being in alliance with Daud, refused.
 Consequently, Mahmud marched against Anandapala and defeated his forces near the Indus River.
 Anandapala was compelled to retreat to the mountains of Kashmir.
 Mahmud's forces plundered Anandapala's territories and took many soldiers as prisoners.

 Mahmud continued his march towards Multan and, upon reaching the city, Fateh Daud surrendered it to him and agreed to pay an annual tribute.
 On his way back to Ghazni, Mahmud appointed a Hindu convert named Nawassa Shah (also known as Sukhapala) to oversee the Indian territories.
 Sukhapala happened to be the grandson of Jayapala.

+Sukhapala's rebellion

 In Mahmud's absence, Sukhapala reverted to Hinduism and revolted against him.
 Mahmud, upon hearing this, marched from Ghazni to Multan and defeated Sukhapala.
 Sukhapala retreated to the Salt Ranges but was eventually captured by the Sultan's forces and taken as a prisoner.
 Mahmud compelled Sukhapala to pay 400,000 Dirhams and sentenced him to life imprisonment.

+Battle of Chach

 In 1008, Mahmud launched a campaign against the Hindu Shahis and defeated Anandapala in the Battle of Chach.
 This conflict likely arose from Anandapala's support of Daud during Mahmud's invasion of Multan.
 The Hindu Shahi troops retreated as far as the Kangra Valley, where they sought refuge.

+Capture of Narayanpur

 In 1009, Mahmud embarked on an expedition against the King of Narayana, a Rajput vassal state of Anandapala.
 Anandapala intervened to aid his vassal but was ultimately defeated by Mahmud's Ghaznavid forces.
 This conquest allowed Mahmud to penetrate deep into the heartland of India.